malisas/malisas.github.io/_posts/2025-10-02-reinforcement-learner-tic-tac-toe.md

 This post guides the reader through a proof-of-concept Python implementation of a reinforcement learner that learns to play Tic-Tac-Toe.
 The code is written without using machine learning packages, and it is intended for people new to reinforcement learning.

+Pre-requisites: Know the rules of tic-tac-toe, and have some coding experience.

 ## What is a Reinforcement Learner?

 A reinforcement learner is a program that "learns" while it runs, using trial-and-error.
 Let's contrast this to how a human behaves: